ist-dsi/wp-jquery-ui-slider-captcha/README.md

 ?>
 ```

 This function have two arguments, both optional.
 The first one is the CAPTCHA container, and by default is a `<p></p>`.
-The second argument is a array of settings, that will JSON encoded to the original (https://github.com/tecnicolisboa/jquery-ui-slider-captcha "jQuery UI Slider Captcha") (check the settings over there).
+The second argument is a array of settings, that will JSON encoded to the original [jQuery UI Slider Captcha](https://github.com/tecnicolisboa/jquery-ui-slider-captcha "jQuery UI Slider Captcha") (check the settings over there).

-You can also change the default settings on the (wp-slider-captcha.php) file.
+You can also change the default settings on the [wp-slider-captcha.php](wp-slider-captcha.php) file.

 In a future version, there will be a settings panel where you can costumize the appearance and the behave of this plugin.